 - Secured financings from Group Inc.;

-- Liabilities of consolidated VIEs; and
+- Liabilities of consolidated VIEs;

+- Transfers of assets accounted for as financings rather than sales; and

 - Other structured financing arrangements.

-Other secured financings include arrangements that are nonrecourse.
-As of June 2016, nonrecourse other secured financings were \$201 million.
+Other secured financings includes arrangements that are nonrecourse.
+As of December 2017, nonrecourse other secured financings were \$174 million.